 This Bailey’s Irish Nut Coffee Fudge is my mom’s favorite coffee transformed into fudge form.
-Coffee, Bailey’s Irish Cream, Amaretto and a pinch of nutmeg…so good.
+Coffee, Bailey’s Irish Cream, and Amaretto.

 - 2 cups granulated sugar

 - 1/3 cup heavy cream

 - 1/4 tsp. freshly ground nutmeg

 - 1 tsp. powdered coffee (I used Starbucks Via)

 - 2 TBSP Amaretto liqueur

 - ¼ cup PLUS 2 TBSP Bailey’s Irish Cream liqueur